Iskeletu/SimpleDB/README.md

 TODO
 ```

-The executable file for either cases will be found at `.\Build\build`.
+The executable file for either case will be found at `.\Build\build`.

 Run with:
 ```bash
 .\Build\build
 ```
-No arguments necessary, all interactions can be done within the custom CLI.
+No arguments required, all interactions can be done within the custom CLI.

 ## Templates

-This repository has a `template.db` file at ```./Template/Template.md``` template with 100 unique key each with a unique value and random sorting keys, see [TEMPLATE](https://github.com/Iskeletu/SimpleDB/blob/main/Template/TEMPLATE.md) for more information.
+This repository has a `template.db` file located at ```./Template/Template.db``` template with 100 unique keys each with its own unique value and a random sorting keys, see [TEMPLATE](https://github.com/Iskeletu/SimpleDB/blob/main/Template/TEMPLATE.md) for more information.

 ## Test Cases